Luke-H-C/side-projects/README.md

 I'd like to say I built everything you've seen above from scratch (including all the fancy flowcharts).
 And yes, it's technically correct.

 However, without the help of team members and guidance from external advisors, I could not have a chance to learn, build and break things.
 I want to say a huge Thank-you to everyone who had help me.

+You can reach me at
+LukeHC.Liu@gmail.com
+or
+LukeHCLiu@163.com